lacerbi/web-txt2img/docs/DEVELOPER_GUIDE.md

 ## 1) Overview

-- All inference runs in the browser (WebGPU/WASM), no server required.
+- All inference runs in the browser (WebGPU), no server required.
 - Recommended entrypoint: the Worker client.
 It keeps heavy work off the main thread and provides robust UX semantics.
 - Direct API: still supported if you don’t need the Worker host (tests, custom hosts, specialized orchestration).